 What is a CV?
 What is a resume?
 Which one to use when applying for jobs?
 What’s the difference between the US academic CV and resume?
 Check our guide out.

+experiences (stage roles, training, and education), your headshot, your physical description, and your contact information.
+A theater résumé is a great way to help directors know more about you and decide if you should be cast.
 There is nowhere to hide in the theater.
 There are no favorable camera angles, no repeated takes.
 A theater actor needs to have something captivating, something that draws attention right away.
 A spectacle-lar theatre resume.
 Something that holds attention from the first act, all the way to the closing scene.

 This theatre resume guide will help you get there with: